 If your pitch is successful, we will apply for any performance rights needed.
 However, sometimes the rights for plays are unavailable.
 To avoid disappointment, we invite directors to submit a rights-free production pitch to act as a back-up if their first choice isn’t available.

-If you are interested in directing for us then you can apply using this form:
+If you are interested in directing for us then you can apply using both the below forms:

 If your pitch is selected then we’ll ask you for a chat, here are the sort of things we’ll want to talk about: